New BPI Headquarters

 The New BPI Headquarters is a skyscraper underconstruction in Makati, Metro Manila, Philippines.

 History

 Old headquarters

 The Bank of the Philippine Islands (BPI) had its old headquarters in alongside Ayala Avenue and Paseo de Roxas.
 The old building was designed by Engracio Mariano and was inaugurated in 1982.
-By 2018, BPI is already vacating the building in preparation for its demolition started in the following year.
+In 2018, BPI vacated the building in preparation for its demolition which started the following year.

 New headquarters

 The New BPI Headquarters will be built on the same site as the 1982 building.
 The groundbreaking ceremony took place on March 15, 2022.

 Architecture and design

-The New BPI Headquarters is a 45-store office tower that with seven levels of basement parking.
+The New BPI Headquarters is a 45-storey office tower that with seven levels of basement parking.
 It will stand on a 5,599 sqm of land and will have 89,000 sqm of floor area.

 Skidmore, Owings & Merrill (SOM) designed the building with Aidea Philippines Inc. as the architect of record.
-It is being developed by Ayala Land for owner BPI.
-The Makati Development Corporation is the general contractor.
+It is being developed by Ayala Land, while the Makati Development Corporation (MDC) is the general contractor.